Skip to main content

 Adding One or More Conversations to a Specified Tag

-The SDK considers the act of tagging a conversation as adding the conversation to a tag.
+The IMLib SDK treats the act of tagging a conversation as adding the conversation to a tag.
 You can add multiple conversations to a single tag.
-Only the tagId from RCTagInfo needs to be passed in when specifying the tag.
+Only the tagId from [RCTagInfo] needs to be specified when tagging.

 RCConversationIdentifier *iden = [[RCConversationIdentifier alloc] initWithConversationIdentifier:ConversationType_PRIVATE targetId:@"targetId"];